 Tires are among the most important safety items on your vehicle.
 They’re also among the most expensive parts, but they’re worth it.
 Tires ensure your vehicle is glued to the road, and less likely to lose control over wet leaves, rain and snow.
 Also, properly inflated tires will save your precious gas mileage.

-– First, give your tires a once-over — be sure you don’t see any cracks or bubbles.
+Be sure you don’t see any cracks or bubbles!

 Oil: Check or Change It